 How do I report this within the program?

-To make this election within the program, please follow the path below:
+To make this election within the program, you will need to create an additional entry for your K-1.
+Please follow the path below:

 - Less Common Income